Things To Do Aruba

 Other Aruba Experiences

-When to Visit Aruba
+Best Time to Visit Aruba

 Aruba Weather

-Aruba is unique to the Caribbean because it sits outside of the hurricane belt and stays at a comfortable 82 degrees year-round!
+Aruba is unique to the Caribbean because it sits outside of the hurricane belt and stays at a comfortable 80-something degrees year-round!
 Aruba is also known for its prevalent trade winds, making the weather feel even more pleasant.
 This makes it the perfect place to visit any time of the year.

-There is no rainy season in Aruba, although rain chances increase from late October to early January.
+There is no rainy season in Aruba, although rain chances do increase from late October to early January.
 The rain showers are typically hard downpours that end quickly.
 More often than not they happen overnight.

 Where to Stay in Aruba